 If a situation that reflects negatively on you, your client or your company has become public knowledge and the media are contacting you for a comment, here are some steps to follow:

-Get help creating a statement and answers to the questions you may be asked by the press.
+Create a statement and responses to the questions you may be asked by the press.
 In the heat of the moment, you may not think as clearly as usual.
 Enlisting the aid of experts who are objective and forward-thinking can help you to contain and manage the situation most effectively.

 Crisis communication tip #2: Control contact with media and the public.

 Ideally, employees, vendors and others should have been advised not to speak to the media on your behalf.
 Perhaps they have even signed confidentiality agreements, as does everyone who works in our firm.
-However, it’s good to remind them of your policies.
+However, it’s good to remind them of your policies during times of crisis.

 Crisis communication tip #3: Take responsibility when appropriate.